Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 Code Quality Assurance tool that collects and analyzes source code, and provides reports for the code quality of your project

 64. **What’s API?**
-a set of functions and procedures allowing the creation of applications that access the features or data of an operating system, application, or other service
+a set of functions and procedures allowing the creation of applications that access the features or data of an operating system, application, or another service

-65. **How can writing bash script?**
+65. **How can writing a bash script?**
-	1. reate a file using a vi editor(or any other editor).
-Name script file with extension . sh.
+	1. create a file using a vi editor(or any other editor).
+Name script file with extension.sh.
 	2. Start the script with #! /bin/sh.
 	3. Write some code.
 	4. Save the script file as filename.sh.